grandes-ecoles

 Handle the case where $r = n$.

-Q25 Matrices Projection and Orthogonality View
+Q25 Linear combinations of normal random variables Projection and Orthogonality View

 We consider $n$ discrete random variables $Y_1, \ldots, Y_n$ with random vector $Y$ and covariance matrix $\Sigma_Y$.
 The objective is to show that $\mathbb{P}\left(Y - \mathbb{E}(Y) \in \operatorname{Im}\Sigma_Y\right) = 1$.
 We now assume $r < n$ where $r$ is the rank of $\Sigma_Y$.